 Instructions

 • In a large bowl, combine the eggs, peanut butter, brown sugar, granulated sugar, and vanilla.
-Use a rubber spatula or wooden spoon to mix everything together.
+Mix well.

 • Mix in the oats, baking soda, and salt.

-• Add the chocolate chips and mix well.
+• Add the chocolate chips.
+Mix until combined.

 • Cover the bowl with plastic wrap and chill the dough in the refrigerator for 1-3 hours.

-• Use a heaping tablespoon of the cookie dough to portion cookies and place on parchment-lined baking sheet.
+• Using a 2-tablespoon scoop, drop cookie dough onto the parchment-lined baking sheet.
 Leave about 2 inches between each cookie.

-• Bake for 8 minutes, or until edges are slightly golden brown.
+• Bake for 13-15 minutes, or until the edges are slightly golden brown.
 Remove from the oven and let cool.

 Did you make this recipe?